 Children are encouraged to rest for a short time in the afternoon.
 A quiet and relaxed atmosphere is created to give children the chance to rest or sleep if necessary, depending on their needs.
 Each child will need a small flat sheet, towel or blanket clearly marked with their name.

 At different times within the program, to complement children’s learning experiences, children will be encouraged to bring in specific items from home.
-If there is a special item (e.g. a trophy) that a child would like to show their teachers we are happy for them to bring it to Preschool to show their teachers and then go home safely with mum or dad.
+If there is a special item (e.g. a trophy) that a child would like to show their educators we are happy for them to bring it to Preschool and then go home safely with a family member.

 Handkerchiefs and Chewing gum